nikhwanbs/tekn-cloud-computing/minggu-08/gettingstarted.md

    In this example, `redis` is the hostname of the redis container on the application's network.
 We use the default port for Redis, `6379`.

-   > Handling transient errors
-   >
-   > Note the way the `get_hit_count` function is written.
-This basic retry
-   > loop lets us attempt our request multiple times if the redis service is
-   > not available.
-This is useful at startup while the application comes
-   > online, but also makes our application more resilient if the Redis
-   > service needs to be restarted anytime during the app's lifetime.
-In a
-   > cluster, this also helps handling momentary connection drops between
-   > nodes.

 3. Create another file called `requirements.txt` in your project directory and paste this in: